ITI/mrnes/docs/mrnes.md

 faces: NETNAME
 ```

 Exactly one of the values of keys `cable`, `carry`, and `wireless` attributes is non-empty.
 In the case of the interface being connected to a wireless network the `wireless` list includes the names of all the interfaces also on that network that a transmission from the interface may directly reach.
-If instead the interface connects to a wired network, the mrnes view is that the interface may be directly connected through a cable to some other interface, and if that is the case the `cable` attribute names that interface.   **mrnes** allows also the declaration that the media is wired, but that the level of detail in the model does not include declaration of cables and the interfaces they connect, but does allow one to name another interface on that same network to which transmissions are forwarded.
+If instead the interface connects to a wired network, the **mrnes** view is that the interface may be directly connected through a cable to some other interface, and if that is the case the `cable` attribute names that interface.   **mrnes** allows also the declaration that the media is wired, but that the level of detail in the model does not include declaration of cables and the interfaces they connect, but does allow one to name another interface on that same network to which transmissions are forwarded.
+The declared `mediatype` is currently either 'wired' or 'wireless', but we anticipate use cases where other types of media, e.g., 'satellite', might be included.
 A list of interfaces that are directly reachable in the same network is named by the value of the  `carry` key.

 Finally, the name of the network the interface touches is expressed in the value of the `faces` key.

 ##### 2.2 Building model files

+**mrnes** model files contain a lot of necessary detail.
+In this section we describe the definition of those files, and identify some methods **mrnes** supplies so that a Go programmer can write Go programs to build those files.
+It is also possible to use software tools that enable a modeler to specify model details in a different form and have that tool transform the model so expressed into the input files we describe here.   [xlsxPCES](#github.com/iti/pcesbld) is one such tool, where **mrnes** and **pces** models are described using an Excel spreadsheet.
+This is actually a preferred method for models that are small enough to be expressed without the use of a programming language (where scripts assemble the model files).
+Documents [xlsxPCES.pdf](#https://github.com/ITI/pcesbld/blob/main/docs/xlsxPCES.pdf) and [RunningPCES.pdf](#https://github.com/ITI/pcesapps/blob/main/docs/RunningPCES.pdf) describe this approach in detail.

-The **mrnes** package includes methods that are useful in creating the input file that describe the system topology (nominally called topo.yaml), the file that describes system performance parameters (nominally called exp.yaml0, and the file holding descriptions (nominally called devExec.yaml).
+Still, the xlsxPCES approach has limitations, and so **mrnes** package includes methods that are useful in creating the input file that describe the system topology (nominally called topo.yaml), the file that describes system performance parameters (nominally called exp.yaml0, and the file holding descriptions (nominally called devExec.yaml).
 We describe these methods below.
-In a companion document we describe how to use Excel to describe a network and have topo.yaml derived from it automatically.

 ###### 2.2.1 topo.yaml